exasol/transformers-extension/doc/changes/unreleased.md

 * `task_type` handling has been changed.
 The Transformers extension now allows only specific transformers task types in the installation and execution of models.
-You may need to re-install you models from HuggingFace using the new task_types in order to use them.
+You may need to re-install you models from HuggingFace using the new `task_types` in order to use them.
-Models installed with legacy task_types can still be listed and deleted using th respective UDF's.
+Models installed with legacy task_types can still be listed and deleted using the respective UDFs.

 * Allowed task_types are:
              "fill-mask" (previously "filling_mask"),